 Content Creates Value

-Customers need a reason to visit a website.
-Most of the time, that reason is to answer a question — like “What is SEO management?”
-When an SEO manager plans and structures content for a website, what they’re really doing is creating value for customers.
-That way, users visit the site organically and might even find their new favorite brand before they’ve even decided to make a purchase.
+Customers want a compelling argument in order to visit a website.
+The majority of the time, this is for the purpose of providing a response to a query, such as “What is SEO management?”
+When an SEO manager organizes and develops the content of a website, what they are truly doing is producing value for the site’s visitors and potential consumers.
+In this approach, people visit the site of their own will, and they may even discover their new preferred brand before they have even made up their minds to make a buy.

 Content Provides Opportunities

-Long story short, content is the culmination of all the other work SEO managers do, giving them a chance to use their skills and turn the internet into a marketing playground.
+To make a long story short, content is the pinnacle of all of the other work that SEO managers perform.
+It provides them with the opportunity to employ their abilities and transform the internet into a marketing playground.

-That means an SEO manager gets to play a role in the constant conversation between companies, content creators and consumers — one that, with the right SEO strategy and a little bit of inspiration, can quickly become just as award-worthy as your favorite movie.
+That means an SEO manager gets the opportunity to participate in the ongoing conversation that takes place between companies, content creators, and customers — a conversation that, with the appropriate SEO strategy and a little bit of inspiration, can rapidly become just as award-worthy as your preferred movie.